Express.Net Airlines

-Express.Net Airlines was a cargo airline based in Naples, Florida, USA.
-It operated all-cargo charter and ACMI services in the USA and to Canada, Mexico, South America and the Far East.
-Its main base is Naples Municipal Airport.
+Express.Net Airlines was a cargo airline based in Naples, Florida, United States.
+It operated all-cargo charter and ACMI services in the United States and to Canada, Mexico, South America and the Far East.
+Its main base was Naples Municipal Airport.

 History

 The airline was established in 1972 as Trans Continental Airlines and in 1999 was purchased from Scott Kalitta by David Clark and Michael Goldberg who wholly own the airline, which had 270 employees (at March 2007).

 The airline has not been in operation since 2008.

 Destinations

 Express.Net Airlines operated freight services to the following international scheduled destinations (at January 2005): Palerimo, Hong Kong, Shanghai, Taipei and Tokyo.

 Fleet

 The Express.Net Airlines fleet consisted of the following aircraft (at March 2007):